nydiokar/analyzer/README.md

 - Automatic tracking of top 50 cryptocurrencies
 - Rate limiting to respect API constraints
 - CLI and Telegram bot interfaces for alert management
+- Daily OHLC analysis with technical indicators and trading signals

 ## Setup